Country Report France

 France operates with a national research integrity office, the French Office for Research Integrity (Ofis), which is responsible by law for implementing the national research integrity policy (application of regulatory frameworks and harmonization of practices).
 Ofis is a department within the national agency on evaluation of research, the High Council for Evaluation of Research and Higher Education (Hcéres), an independant public authority.
 It also acts as an observatory, provides resources and recommendations for research performing organisations, maintains a directory of all research integrity officers and communicates with them.

-The responsibility for the prevention and resolution of research misconduct cases lies with the individual research performing organisations, such as as universities, CNRS (remy.mosseri@cnrs.fr), INSERM (ghislaine.filliatreau@inserm.fr), CIRAD (delegation.integritescientifique@cirad.fr), and other research bodies, which possess the investigatory and decision-making authority.
+The responsibility for the prevention and resolution of research misconduct cases lies with the individual research performing organisations, such as universities, CNRS (claudine.pique@cnrs.fr), INSERM (ghislaine.filliatreau@inserm.fr), CIRAD (delegation.integritescientifique@cirad.fr), and other research bodies, which possess the investigatory and decision-making authority.

 Guidelines are outlined in the National Charter for Research Integrity established in 2015, and organisations promote the European Code of Conduct for Research Integrity.
 Following the core principles defined in these recommendations and legal obligations (legislative and regulatory requirements, the reliability of research work, the responsibility, impartiality and independence in evaluation and expertise, the collaborative and diverse nature of research activities, and the implementation of RI trainings) every RPO has to adopt a comprehensive policy on research integrity.
 These policies typically include training researchers and students, promoting the dissemination of open-access publications, the availability of methods protocols and data and associated with research results, and addressing any reports of research misconduct, ensuring that appropriate measures are promptly taken.